self-hosted · for solo developers

 Talk to it from the beach.

-Send a Telegram voice note.
-The session continues — yes, really.
-Long prompts are sometimes faster spoken.
-Transcription happens on your server; your audio never leaves your tailnet.
+With the optional Telegram bridge wired up, send a voice note — it becomes a turn.
+Long prompts are faster spoken.
+Transcription happens on your server — your audio never leaves your tailnet.

 Schedules tab — recurring task list, status counters, filter by repo